Wildlife

 Coachwhip, Coluber flagellum.

 Diurnal, fast-moving, and highly alert.
 Eats lizards, snakes, mice, birds, insects, bats, frogs, toads, and small turtles.
-Even nonvenomous snakes are best left where they are.

 Key detailWhat to look for